Skip to main content

 Performance Considerations

-Every retry has a cost.
-Let's be explicit about the tradeoffs:
+Every retry has a cost:

 FactorImpact